AscendingPassage.com HOME PAGE.

 long as the season lasts.
 A luncheon in the temple of Osiris is part

-of the programme of pleasure trips.
+of the program of pleasure trips.
 Each day at noon a new band

-arrives, on heedless and unfortunate donkeys.
+arrives, on bored and unfortunate donkeys.
 The tables and the

 crockery remain, of course, in the old temple!